British Columbians share a vision of a fair, affordable and sustainable society. But politics as usual won’t get us there.

 The first step was banning Big Money from politics.
 Until very recently, provincial decision-makers were able to take unlimited amounts of money from corporations, unions and wealthy donors, from anywhere in the world.
 Thanks to British Columbians who stood up and said “enough is enough,” we now have campaign finance laws.

-But we can’t stop there.
+Still, we can’t stop there.
 Democracy should be accessible to everyone — especially those who are going to bear the burden of today’s decisions.
 We’re inspired by millions of high school students marching for a safe climate future, and we support the 16 and 17-year-olds who are asking for the right to vote.
 It’s time to lower the voting age in B.C.

 We need to level the playing field — whether it’s by limiting the influence lobbyists and donors have over our government, or making sure the next generation has an opportunity to shape their future.